-Cooking a Big Green Egg pizza is the same as cooking one in the oven.
+There’s nothing like a Big Green Egg pizza.
+Cooking a pizza on the grill with a pizza stone is a great way to experience wood-fired pizza at home.
 The only difference is you’re cooking over a flame on the grill.
 Cooking your pizza can be a great experience.
 Your homemade pizza will taste even better with the smokey flavor the lump charcoal provides.
 You’ll think your Big Green Egg is a very expensive Italian wood-fired pizza oven!

 In this recipe, we’ll cover the optimal Big Green Egg set up for pizza using the plate setter (legs up) and a pizza stone.
+I recommend you use Fogo charcoal for the perfect wood-fired taste.
 You’ll also learn the techniques for cooking pizza on your Big Green Egg.
 First, we need to make the pizza dough.

 The first step is to create your pizza dough.
 If you don’t want to make your dough, there are prepared options like Boboli.
 You can also call your local pizza restaurant because I’ll bet you they will sell you pizza dough.
 Making your pizza dough for the Big Green Egg is part of the fun, here’s my go-to pizza dough recipe from Giada de Laurentiis.
 You can Google other pizza dough recipes.
 The most important things to remember when making your pizza dough are, use natural ingredients and allow enough time for it to rise.